alaaeddine-ahriz/rhino-api/mail/README.md

    - Optionally wait for the student's reply
    - Display the received response
    - Automatically evaluate the response
+   - Send detailed feedback email **as a reply** in the same email thread

 3. **Send a challenge to a specific user**:
    ```python